Torch - Day 4 #31DaysofARVRinEDU

 I’m thrilled to provide the #31DaysofARVRinEDU event!
 Each day in March will include an augmented (AR) or virtual reality (VR) resource to bring into the classroom.

-When exploring Torch a few months ago, I was overwhelming impressed with the extensive options in this app.
+When exploring Torch a few months ago, I was overwhelmingly impressed with the extensive options in this app.
 While the app is solely available for iOS, there is an Android app in the works, and you can sign up for early access.

 Are you interested in building your own augmented reality experiences?
 Check!